borgaar/rusty-echo/README.md

 ## Guide

-There is not much to do as of now, but it will echo back any text you give it, aswell as showing some info when the `--help` flag is given.
+There is not much to do as of now, but it will echo back any text you give it, aswell as showing some info when the `--help` or `-h` flag is given.
+You can also do `-V` or `--version` to show version information.